protonemedia/laravel-splade-docs/form-select.md

 ### Remote Options

-The componentshas support for loading the options using an asynchronus *ajax* request.
-You may use the `remote-url` attribute:
+The component has support for loading the options using an asynchronous *ajax* request.
+For this, you may use the `remote-url` attribute:

 ```blade
 <x-splade-select remote-url="/api/locations" />